FFNet: MetaMixer-based Efficient Convolutional Mixer Design: Proposed Method

-Given our proposed FFNified attention and off-the-shelf ConvNeXt block as primary building mixers, we introduce Fast-Forward Network (FFNet), a new network family that demonstrates exceptional performance across a wide range of tasks with task-related modifications.
+We introduce Fast-Forward Network (FFNet), a new network family that achieves competitive results compared to sophisticated methods on diverse benchmarks, utilizing extremely simple operators based on MetaMixer.
 The basic block of our FFNet is illustrated in Fig.~\ref{fig:FFNification} (c).
-Moreover, our model consists solely of hardware-friendly operations, ensuring high efficiency across various devices (GPU and Mobile device).
+Moreover, our model consists solely of hardware-friendly operations, ensuring high efficiency across various devices.

 Our mixer design can be easily adapted to various modalities with minimal modifications.
 For image data, we utilize 2D depthwise convolution, while for time series analysis, 1D depthwise convolution is employed.
 For point clouds, we leverage 3D submanifold convolution~\cite{graham2018submanifold}, which introduces the hash table to retrieve input indices and processes only the non-empty elements, thus preserving the geometrical structure and maintaining low computation costs.
-Additionally, Batch Normalization (BN)~\cite{ioffe2015batchnorm} is primarily used as normalization layer, since BN can be merged into its adjacent convolution layer~\cite{ding2021repvgg}.
 For more in-depth details regarding the specific adaptations for each task, please refer to the corresponding subsections.